 These two options for concentration, STEM or literacy, represent two areas of great concern expressed by school and district administrators, leaders in business, and legislators as they call for STEM and literacy skills improvement among all students, grades pre-K – 12.
 A primary purpose of this Master of Science in Education degree is to prepare teachers with the knowledge, skills, and teaching strategies to teach STEM content and literacy effectively in their own classrooms, and the leadership skills to coach their colleagues to do so as well.

-Albertus Magnus College will accept a maximum of 6 graduate hours from an accredited institution toward satisfying the M.S.
+Albertus Magnus College will accept a maximum of 6 graduate hours from a regionally accredited college or university toward satisfying the M.S.
 Ed. degree.
 Such credits must have been completed prior to entrance into the program and must satisfy degree requirements.
 Transfer credits must have been completed with a minimum grade of 3.0 within the last five years.
 Transfer credits will be considered on an individual basis.
 Students must submit an official transcript showing proof of completion of the course(s) to be transferred.
 All requests to transfer credits must be completed prior to starting the program.

 - Completion of all required coursework.

 - Satisfactory completion of the Capstone Sequence

-- 3.0 overall G.P.A. on a scale of 4.0.
+- Minimum cumulative grade point average of 3.0 on a 4.0 system.
 Students receiving a final grade of 1.7 or lower in any course will be required to repeat that course

 - Completion of all requirements within seven years of matriculation.

 - Payment of all tuition and fees.